okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 6. Include authentication field and secret.
 In this example, our `server.js` code uses Basic Authentication:

-    - **Authentication field** = `authorization`
+    * **Authentication field** = `authorization`

-    - **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
+    * **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`

 7. In the **REQUESTS** section of the dialog box, subscribe to the Event Type you want to monitor.
 In this example, a user deactivated in the Okta org: `User deactivated`.

 8. Click **Save & Continue**.

-9. You can complete the one-time verification Okta call at this time or verify the Event Hook later.
+9. Complete the one-time verification Okta call at this time or verify the Event Hook later.
 You need to have both your ngrok session and local application running to verify the initial Okta call.

 ### Verify the Event Hook